 ABOUT THE PROJECT

-Humanities Guåhan received a grant of more than $40,000 from The Andrew W. Mellon Foundation to produce this program.
-Unincorporated is part of a $1.96 million nationwide initiative, “Why It Matters: Civic and Electoral Participation,” funded by The Andrew W. Mellon Foundation and presented by the Federation of State Humanities Councils.
+Humanities Guåhan received a grant of more than $40,000 from The Andrew W. Mellon Foundation to produce this program as part of a $1.96 million nationwide initiative, “Why It Matters: Civic and Electoral Participation,” which was presented by the Federation of State Humanities Councils.
 Why It Matters will provide non-partisan, free programming in 43 states and territories exploring the roles that civic and electoral engagement play in establishing and sustaining democracy.

 Humanities Guåhan is a nonprofit organization that provides foundational support and educational programs for the people of Guåhan.
 The mission of Humanities Guåhan is to foster community engagement and dialogue, inspire critical thinking, celebrate diversity and enrich the quality of life of island residents through the power of the humanities.

 “Mellon Foundation Awards $1.96 Million Grant to Federation of State Humanities Councils to Engage the Public on the Importance of Civic and Electoral Engagement”